0x53A/ramblings/AkkaInFSharp.md

 Actors are a cool concept.
 They take care of threading issues and enable easy concurrency.
 It seemed easy to transform the actor model (mailboxes and messages) into a RPC framework.
 The biggest upside was that Actors are inherently peer-to-peer.
 The locking stuff is client-server, where all requests are initiated by the client, but we already had ideas where two-way communication would be nice to have or required.

 I had a little bit of experience with Actors, from when I played around with MBrace (which I would like to also write a small post about) and [Thespian](https://github.com/mbraceproject/Thespian).
-I would have used Thespian again, but the Nessos guys stopped working on it and officially recommend Akka.net.
+I would have used Thespian again, but the Nessos guys stopped working on it and recommend Akka.net.